dylan-lom/utils/README.md

 ## Goals

-* A collection of simple, well-documented CLI tools that follow *nix conventions
+* A collection of simple, well-documented CLI tools that follow *nix conventions.
-* Minimal external dependencies, statically compilable
+* Statically compilable
 * Standalone applications -- if only one tool is required the source code for that tool alone need be distributed.

-**NOTICE** (2021-04-24): The project is still at a very early stage and these goals have not yet been achieved, as they were not the *original* goals of the project (eg. compilation/build process currently produces a .deb file)

 ## Tools